 The least populated state, Alaska is located relatively far away from the other continental states in the northwestern section of North America, bordering Canada.
 The state, nicknamed The Last Frontier, is the largest of the US states and is one of several states to have multiple time zones.
 CDC information for travelers.
 Hours/availability may have changed.

-Activities and Economy in Alaska
+2.Activities and Economy in Alaska

-History of Alaska Time Zones
+3.History of Alaska Time Zones